Communication Studies (CM)

 This course deals with the training of the speaking voice as it is explored through breath control and execution, integration of facial and body posture, and the synergism of consonant and vowel action into a resonating voice.
 In mastering the basic applications in this course, one may engage in vital vocal communication and expression of one's personal culture.
 (Formerly SE1311).

 CM 1341.
-Fundamentals of Oral Communication.
+Introduction to Human Communication.
 3 Semester Hours.

 Introduction to basic skills of oral communication.
 Includes training in interpersonal communication, basic public speaking, group discussion and problem solving, parliamentary procedure, interviewing, and organizational communication.
 Fulfills the Core requirement for Speech and is a recommended foundation for many of the advanced communication skills courses.